microsoft/azure_arc/azure_arc_servers_jumpstart/docs/aws_terraform_al2.md

     ![](../img/aws_al2/04.png)

-* On the next "Set Permissions" screen, select "Attach existing policies directly" and then check the box next to AdministratorAccess as seen in the screenshot then click "Next"
+* On the next "Set Permissions" screen, select "Attach existing policies directly" and then check the box next to AmazonEC2FullAccess as seen in the screenshot then click "Next"

     ![](../img/aws_al2/05.png)